ArthurDouilly/encoding_project_M2TNAH_adouilly_-part_2-/reflection_note.md

 **The generalist nature of the TEI_all scheme** means that it is harder to describe the contents of the document to the extent which I would have liked to, or at least not in the manner I wanted to.

 **The structure of the encoding** is sometimes strange, mandating the use of elements which seem to only be present due to the restrictions of the scheme.
-Uses of the element 'div' had little impact on the document but was mandatory for the <p> element, for instance.
+Uses of the element 'div' had little impact on the document but was mandatory for the 'p' element, for instance.

 **The sheer size of the scheme** means one has less control and takes more time figuring out where which element should be included.